ZhengdaoZhang/my-study/english/README.md

 ### Dialogue 1: Tom ask Sophie about her routine

 T: Hey Sophie, let me ask you about your daily routine as a web developer.What's your typical workday like?
 S: Hi Tom.
-Well, my day usually workday stards at 8:30.I check my emails and reply to any urgent messages.
+Well, my day usually workday starts at 8:30.I check my emails and reply to any urgent messages.
 T: That's a good start.
 What do you do after that?
 S: Then.
 I review my to-do list for the day and prioritize my tasks.
 I like to work on the most inportant ones frist.
 T: That makes sense.How do you handle your projects?